macoto00/Frontend-Developer-Code-Lessons/Interview Practice/README.md

 ## How to prepare for interview?

-- Must have is GitHub & LinkedIn profile
+- Must have is GitHub & LinkedIn profile.
-- Big bonus is your own website, portfolio of products
+- Big bonus is your own website, portfolio of products.
 - Do Algorithmic exercises daily.
 - Practice theoretical questions (use AI to generate the questions like "most common fronted interview questions").
 - Complete the interviews.
 Every interview takes you further.
 Especially the ones that don't go in your favor.